MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern-data-quality.md

 ## Data quality solutions

 As of February 2022, Microsoft depends on partners, open-source solutions and custom solutions to a provide data quality solution.
-You are recommended to assess partners such as Informatica, Talend, CloudIn and Ataccama One.
+You are recommended to assess partners such as Informatica, Talend, CludeIn and Ataccama One.
 For open-source, business have implemented Great-Expectations into there data pipelines.